ilkkamtk/WSK/Week4/04-hooks.md

     }, []);
     ```

 7. Check that the media items are logged to the console only once.
-(Or actually twice, because the React is in development mode.)
+(Or actually twice, because the React is in development mode.
+This is normal and expected behavior when [running the app in development (strict) mode](https://react.dev/reference/react/StrictMode).)
 8. Use try/catch to catch errors in the `getMedia` function.
     - If an error occurs, log the error to the console.
 9. Git add, commit & push to remote repository